 There are two kinds of reasons that can describe why we want something to be different.
 One of these comes from inside of you (intrinsic motivation), based on your interests, sparked by curiosity, and connected to your long-term hopes and dreams.
-These kinds of resolutions have a strong chance at success!
+These kinds of resolutions have a strong chance of success!

 The other comes from outside of you.
 You think you should want it, you feel like others expect it of you, or you believe you’ll finally be “enough” when you’ve done it.
-These resolutions fail year after year because they are based on fear, anchored into the ever shifting sands of expectation.
+These resolutions fail year after year because they are based on fear, anchored into the ever-shifting sands of expectation.